Washington Monument reopens to fanfare after 2011 quake

 WASHINGTON (Reuters) - The Washington Monument, long a symbol of the U.S. capital, reopened on Monday to speeches, songs and fanfare after being closed for almost three years to repair earthquake damage.

-The 555-foot-high (170-meter) marble and granite obelisk, the tallest stone structure in the world, was praised by speakers at a ceremony as an enduring symbol of U.S. ideals.
+The 555-foot-high (170-meter) marble and granite obelisk, the tallest stone structure in the world, was praised by speakers at a reopening ceremony as an enduring symbol of U.S. freedoms and principles.

-U.S. Interior Secretary Sally Jewell and billionaire philanthropist David Rubenstein, who paid for half of the $15 million in repairs, were among the dignitaries who cut a ribbon at the reopening.
+U.S. Interior Secretary Sally Jewell and billionaire philanthropist David Rubenstein, who paid for half of the estimated $15 million in repairs, were among the dignitaries who wielded oversized scissors to cut a ribbon at the event.

-“We invite the public to once again enjoy the unparalleled view of our nation’s capital from the top of one of the most iconic symbols of democracy in our country,” Jewell told an applauding crowd of several hundred people on the monument grounds.
+“And the Washington Monument is now reopened!”
+NBC’s “Today Show” weatherman and master of ceremonies Al Roker told an applauding crowd of several hundred people on the monument grounds.

 The monument, the tallest structure in Washington, suffered cracks, loosened stones and lost mortar when it was whipsawed by a 5.8-magnitude earthquake in August 2011.